Vietnam.vn - Nền tảng quảng bá Việt Nam

 Over the past years, with the determination and determination of the entire political system, nationwide, the expressway infrastructure has been relatively complete and connected, the quality has been improved (road surface flatness, number of lanes, cross-section, traffic signs, etc.) while the technical safety of vehicles has been actively checked and well monitored, requiring state management agencies to soon study raising the maximum speed limit on some routes.
 And of course, when the road is clear, wide, and vehicles strictly comply with traffic safety laws, there is no reason why vehicles that are not allowed to participate can freely move in the lane reserved for cars.

-Statistics from the transport sector show that many tragic accidents have occurred on the highway, causing damage to the road users themselves, their families, the authorities and the whole society.
+Traffic statistics show that many tragic accidents have occurred on the highway, causing damage to the road users themselves, their families, the authorities and the whole society.
 Ignore the prohibition signs, as soon as the road is clear and deserted, violations still occur.

 Handling this violation is a difficult problem for the authorities as bicycles are ready to turn around and run away.
-It is also very difficult to verify the identity of the violators because they do not have license plates.
+It is also very difficult to verify the identity of violators because they do not have license plates.

-In the third draft of the Decree regulating administrative sanctions for violations of traffic order and safety in the field of road traffic; deduction of points, restoration of driving license points, the Ministry of Public Security recently proposed that motorcyclists who let go of both hands, use their feet to drive, sit on one side to drive... will have their vehicles confiscated.
+In the third draft of the Decree regulating administrative sanctions for violations of traffic order and safety in the field of road traffic; deduction of points, and restoration of driving license points, the Ministry of Public Security recently proposed that motorcyclists who let go of both hands, use their feet to drive, sit on one side to drive... will have their vehicles confiscated.

 What about bicycles?